maufadel/EnergyMeter/README.md

 ## Authorship and License
 I am developing EnergyMeter as a part of my PhD program at Universidad Politécnica de Madrid.
 EnergyMeter is open sourced under an MIT License.

-If you found this repository useful, please cite it as:
+If you found this repository useful, please cite our work:
 ```
 @article{argerich2024measuring,
   title={Measuring and Improving the Energy Efficiency of Large Language Models Inference},